 ‘This is the worst time, really’ the agent sparks a conversation, ‘The day of the match.’

-‘Yeah’ Streetwalker cannot raise their eyes from the water tightly embraced by that dirty-lipstick-y glass, burdened with the black morsel like a mouldy cherry on the top of the cake in a twisted tale.
+‘Yeah’ Streetwalker cannot raise her eyes from the water tightly embraced by that dirty-lipstick-y glass, burdened with the black morsel like a mouldy cherry on the top of the cake in a twisted tale.
 The water, the one that could bring some sweet relief, is imprisoned in between.

 The agent gathers that there will be no quiet, no peace until some service is given.